dcos/dcos-docs/1.10/gui.md

 *   The Disk Allocation panel provides a graph of the current percentage of available disk space that is being used by your cluster.

 *   The Services Health panel provides an overview of the health of your services.
 Each service provides a health check, run at intervals.
 This indicator shows the current status according to that health check.
 A maximum of 5 services are displayed, sorted by priority of the most unhealthy.
-You can click the View All N Services button for detailed information and a complete list of your services.
+You can click the **View All <number> Services** button for detailed information and a complete list of your services.

 *   The Tasks panel provides the current number of tasks that are staged and running.

 *   The Component Health panel provides an overview of the health of your component.
 Each component provides a health check, run at intervals.
 This indicator shows the current status according to that health check.
 A maximum of 5 components are displayed, sorted by priority of the most unhealthy.
-You can click the View All N Components button for detailed information and a complete list of your components.
+You can click the **View All <number> Components** button for detailed information and a complete list of your components.

 *   The Nodes panel provides a view of the nodes in your cluster.